Tencent-TDS/ovCompose-multiplatform-core/.github/PULL_REQUEST_TEMPLATE.md

 ## Release Notes
 <!--
-If omitted - it won't be included in the changelog
+Optional, if omitted - it won't be included in the changelog

 Sections:
 - Highlights